Social Media Advantages and Disadvantages Essay

 Conclusion

-In conclusion, Hofstede’s Dimensions of National Culture are Power Distance Index (PDI), Individualism Vs. Collectivism, Masculinity vs. Femininity, Uncertainty Avoidance Index (UAI), Long Vs. Short-Term Orientation and Indulgence Vs. Restraint.
+In conclusion, Hofstede's Dimensions of National Culture are the Power Distance Index (PDI), Individualism Vs. Collectivism, Masculinity vs. Femininity, Uncertainty Avoidance Index (UAI), Long Vs. Short-Term Orientation and Indulgence Vs. Restraint.
 It is an important tool for a friendly environment in an international organization.

 What is Culture?